 FLLS also forwards NYLA legislative alerts throughout the year.
 These email alerts make it easy to contact legislators with the click of a button when an important bill is being considered.
-For even more impact, write letters and make phone calls.
-Even one constituent letter or call can have an impact on how a legislator votes.
+For even more impact, make phone calls and write letters.
+Even one constituent call or letter can have an impact on how a legislator votes.